inyoo403/cmpm-121-f25-Inho-Yoo/README.md

 # CMPM 121 Section Activity

-This section activity is intended to introduce you to many of the tools and workflows that we'll use in CMPM 121, Game Development Patterns.
+This is my customized project for CMPM 121, Game Development Patterns.

+## My Contribution

+I modified the starter template so that the button increases a counter when clicked.\
+This was my first test of connecting DOM elements with TypeScript logic and verifying that updates show up on the page.

 Key tools: